-4. Grounding zone processes: Improved understanding of processes in grounding zones is needed to holistically assess the role of ice-ocean interaction on the stability of ice sheets.
-Conceptual geological models of grounding-line environments have been inferred from stratigraphic successions, (e.g. Bart et al., 2017).
-Remote sensing studies using satellite observations and geophysical surveys have been conducted at grounding lines of major ice streams (Alley et al., 2007; Anandakrishnan et al., 2007; Christianson et al., 2013; Horgan et al., 2013), and studies of processes at modern grounding lines are underway.
+4. Grounding zone processes: Improved understanding of processes in grounding zones is needed to holistically assess the role of iceocean interaction on the stability of ice sheets.
+Conceptual geological models of grounding-line environments have been inferred from stratigraphic successions, (e.g. Bart et al., 2017). satellite Remote sensing studies using observations and geophysical surveys have been conducted at grounding lines of major ice streams (Alley et al., 2007; Anandakrishnan et al., 2007; Christianson et al., 2013; Horgan et al., 2013), and studies of processes at modern grounding lines are underway.
 Records of environmental forcing relevant to grounding zone processes may be provided by 200+ yearlong ice core reconstructions at coastal Antarctic ice rises, and over WAIS since before the Eemian from an ice core at Hercules Dome.
 Few direct measurements or materials have been collected at grounding lines and grounding zones of fast-flowing ice streams and outlet glaciers (Begeman et al., 2018; Venturelli et al., 2020).
 Small diameter access holes are needed to deploy instruments to measure spatial and temporal changes in these critical areas.
+Shallow coring (~300 m) at Crary Ice Rise, Antarctica needed to document temporal variability.
+All these experiments should be directly related to grounding-zone studies and linked to oceanographic campaigns beyond the ice shelves.

-Shallow coring (~300 m) at Crary Ice Rise, Antarctica could provide a short (1000 year) record while also dating the timing of grounding at this site and possibly accessing marine ice-filled relic basal crevasses; this work is now underway as part of the international project: Sensitivity of the Antarctic Ice Sheet to 2 Degrees Celsius of Warming (SWAIS2C).
+could provide a short (1000 year) record while also dating the timing of grounding at this site and possibly accessing marine ice-filled relic basal crevasses; this work is now underway as part of the international project: Sensitivity of the Antarctic Ice Sheet to 2 Degrees Celsius of Warming (SWAIS2C).

-5. Rheological properties of ice: Rheological properties of ice depend strongly on temperature, impurities, and texture, including grain size and fabric (Cuffey and Paterson, 2010).
+5. Rheological properties of ice: Rheological properties of ice depend strongly temperature, impurities, and texture, including grain size and fabric (Cuffey and Paterson, 2010).
 Improved understanding of the controls on the rheology is needed to develop realistic models of deformation of ice sheets.
 These models are needed to help develop depth-age relationships in ice cores, understanding flow and shear, and also to establish past, present, and future responses to possible environmental changes.
 Folding of deep ice and large structures forming at the base of the ice are believed to be related to the rheological structure of ice.
 Studies at Siple Dome, Antarctica (Bay et al., 2001; Pettit et al., 2011,) and Dome C (Pettit et al., 2011), for example, have shown that strong vertical gradients in the effective viscosity of ice are likely present at depth in the ice sheets.
 These strong variations in ice rheology have the potential to lead to folding (such as at NEEM, Dahl-Jensen et al., 2013) or the formation of shear bands.
-Sensors that measure depth profiles of temperature, fabric, optical stratigraphy, tilt, and borehole diameter in boreholes are now available and can be calibrated against ice core properties.
-Rapid-access drills that can drill through ice up to 3,000 m thick are needed to deploy such sensors.
+Sensors that measure depth profiles of temperature, fabric, stratigraphy, tilt, and borehole diameter in boreholes are now available and can be calibrated against ice core properties.
+Rapidaccess drills that can drill through ice up to 3,000 m thick are needed to deploy such sensors.
 In particular, the ability to drill multiple holes along a flow line can provide key spatial changes in ice properties.
 In addition, a system to rapidly access the ice sheet and then extract ice cores from selected depths would allow analyses of ice properties at depths of special interest; such a drill does not yet exist but should be planned.